mmari0c/merch-inc-model-call/README.md

 This project replaces the current messy, manual process (shared laptops, forgotten numbers, confusing picks) with a **simple, transparent, and organized system**.

 ## Overview
-Every semester, Merch Inc. hosts a fashion show where designers select models.
-for their collection.
+Every semester, Merch Inc. hosts a fashion show where designers select models for their collection.
 Currently, the process is slowed down by:

 - Manual sign-ups on a limited number of laptops
 - Models forgetting their assigned numbers